cloakware-ctf/rhme3-writeups/README.md

 On April 4th we contacted Alex @ Riscure because we had done all the obvious stuff and nothing was working.

-> darn. nothing came of a search through 6200 possibilities last night.
+> [...] nothing came of a search through 6200 possibilities last night.
 >
 > the code I'm using has evolved over the past couple months so it's going to take a bit to get you up to speed on it
 >